AdobeDocs/workfront.sv-SE/help/quicksilver/planning/general/planning-faq.md

 ## Kan vi hämta planeringsdata även med API:t?

 Ja.
 Det finns redan ett Planning API och en Fusion-anslutning.
-Mer information finns i [Adobe Workfront Planning-moduler](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
+Mer information finns i [Planeringsmoduler för Adobe Workfront](/help/quicksilver/workfront-fusion/apps-and-their-modules/workfront-planning-modules.md).
 Dokumentation för Workfront Planning API kommer snart.

 <!--From a Marketing Workspace - is it best to have one master Workspace to use for a Global Marketing team OR is it best to have individual Workspaces for each Business Line, Country, Brand, etc. i saw that we're able to have up to 1000 Workspaces and potentially connect Workspaces. is it possible to link records btwn workspaces?
 Use case would be - allow each product their own workspace, but with shared record types.
 And then would want to see a shared view that combines everything. -->